git-ogawa/go-dbyml/README.md

 ### ENV variables
-The environment variable expression does not be supported yet.
+The environment variable expression has been supported since v1.2.0.

 ### Build section